 For some, coffee is a hot beverage that helps them get out of bed in the morning.
 For others, coffee is a passion, a religion, and their lifeblood.
-Beyond having antioxidant properties and an energy-boosting dose of caffeine, coffee is the perfect beverage to start the morning off on the right foot.
+Beyond having antioxidant properties and an energy-boosting dose of caffeine, it is the perfect beverage to start the morning off on the right foot and help support immunity.
 Here are five ways you can turn this must-have morning staple into a supercharged health supplement.

 If you’re a gym buff or just looking to incorporate more protein into your diet, adding high-quality protein powder to your morning java is the perfect way to improve your coffee’s flavor and nutritional qualities.